13 Valuable Cookie Jars That Collectors Search For

 Etsy

 If you have a Metlox cookie jar stashed away somewhere, consider yourself lucky.
-The company produced dinnerware between 1927 and 1989, and their cookie jars are now worth at least a couple hundred dollars.
+The company produced dinnerware between 1927 and 1989, and its cookie jars are now worth at least a couple hundred dollars.
 This charming Little Red Riding Hood variation is listed for $500.

 Author